 The Montessori School holds the students’ relationship to the outdoors as an intrinsic part of our educational approach.
 Outdoor work is based on Dr. Montessori’s vision for the extended classroom and the respect and responsibility inherent in meaningful encounters with the land and sea.

-Gardening, composting and other elements of care of the outdoors are introduced at the earliest stages of our program.
+Gardening, composting and other elements of care of the outdoors are introduced at the earliest stages of our nature-based learning program.
 At the Elementary levels, the children’s experience with the outdoors grows through the added dimension of outdoor expeditions, camping trips, rites of passage and farther-afield adventures.